Dollar to Yuan Conversion and History

 How a Tiny Change in the Yuan Can Panic Investors

-For example, the dollar to yuan exchange rate was 6.2645 on February 7, 2018.
-That means you would receive 6.2 renminbi in exchange for one dollar.
+For example, the dollar to yuan exchange rate was 6.68 on July 11, 2018.
+That means you would receive 6.68 renminbi in exchange for one dollar.
 When this number gets closer to seven, it means that the dollar to yuan exchange rate is rising.
-It also means that the dollar is strengthening and the yuan is weakening.
-That's because the stronger dollar can buy more yuan.
-The dollar to yuan conversion has become one of the most widely watched exchange rates.
-That's because these two countries have the world's largest economies.
+In other words, the dollar is strengthening and the yuan is weakening.
+The stronger dollar can buy more yuan.

 Three Forces that Affect the Dollar to Yuan Conversion

 Three forces influence the dollar to yuan conversion.
 The first is the relative strength of the two countries' economies.
 For example, the dollar's value strengthens during a global crisis.
 Investors purchase dollars and Treasury notes as a safe haven.
 The large U.S. debt-to-gross domestic product ratio could threaten the dollar's value in the future.